Switch it up.

 Sometimes you need to look at things differently.
 Step back.
 Look at the subject matter of your dismay, disappointment or confusion from another angle.

-I’m writing this week’s newsletter having just returned home from a bright and early start (8:00 am book talk with members of the Accessories Council at Rebecca Minkoff’s SoHo store).
+I’m writing this post (previously sent out as one of my weekly newsletters) having just returned home from a bright and early start (8:00 am book talk with members of the Accessories Council at Rebecca Minkoff’s SoHo store).
 Switching out of my “author as speaker” attire into my “author at her desk writing” attire I grabbed a recent spur-of the-moment purchase — initially holding the garment with a serious dose of buyer’s remorse.

 What.
 Had.
 I. Been.
 Thinking.